dirkschumacher/armacmp/README.md

     operations return armadillo expressions, this is often not a problem.
 Usually assignments create new matrix variables, unless all operands on the right hand side can be assumed to not be any matrix code.
-Then the C++11 compiler will figure out the concrete type.
+Then `armacmp` and the C++11 compiler will figure out the concrete type.
-  - `=` use the equal assignment if you want to reassign a variable with a new value.

-Below is a list of functions that are currently supported:

-… *TDD* For now, please take a look at the examples below.
+Take a look at the `Function reference` vignette to get an overview of all supported functions and expressions.

 ### Return